 - “The Spirit of ‘43” which encourages Americans to pay their taxes to support the war effort

-- “Victory Through Air Power” (1943) in which the history of flight and the urgency of building up America’s air power is presented with both animation and live footage in an hour long film
+- “Victory Through Air Power” (1943) in which the history of flight and the urgency of building up America’s air power is presented with both animation and live footage in an hour-long film

-The Disney Treasures collection includes a series of DVDs dedicated to the WWII films from Walt and company.
-Narrated by Leonard Maltin and released in tin containers, Disney Treasures editions are highly collectable.
+The Disney Treasures collection includes a series of DVDs dedicated to the WWII films from Walt and Company.
+Narrated by Leonard Maltin and released in tin containers, Disney Treasures editions are highly collectible.
 A limited number of “Walt Disney On the Front Lines” is available from Amazon.
 And another amazing resource into the WWII support efforts by Disney is the hardcover book, “Disney During World War II: How the Walt Disney Studio Contributed to Victory in the War” (also available on Amazon).